 - Oso Negro is the local institution for the best cup of coffee around.

-- All Season’s Café and the Falls Music Lounge will delight the finest palate with fresh local ingredients prepared to perfection.
+- All Season’s Café will delight the finest palate with fresh local ingredients prepared to perfection.

 - There's many wonderful overnighting options and there's usually some sort of live music or entertainment to find here.